Shipping Guide

 Quick Answer

-FedEx Ground — $30 - $60
+FedEx Ground: $30 - $60

 Guitar-sized packages exceed USPS's practical size limits and get expensive quickly.
 FedEx Ground handles oversized packages well and offers competitive rates for the 10-20 lb range typical of guitars in cases.
+On discounted labels below commercial rates, the same FedEx Ground shipment costs noticeably less than the retail counter price, which matters because guitars ship in expensive, dimensional-weight-heavy boxes where every dollar of overpay is amplified.

 Shipping Options for Guitars